Canahedo/TextAdventure/assets/text/tutorial.md

 CHECK [THING] - Investigate something specific
 TAKE [THING] - Move an object into your inventory
-USE [THING] [THING] - Use the first object on the second object PLACE [THING] [PLACE] - Remove an object from your inventory, and move it to a nearby location WALK [LOCATION] - Move the player to a location, accepts cardinal directions or room description SPEAK [PERSON] - Talk to someone
+USE [THING] [THING] - Use the first object on the second object PLACE [THING] [THING] - Remove an object from your inventory, and move it to a nearby location WALK [LOCATION] - Move the player to a location, accepts cardinal directions or room description SPEAK [PERSON] - Talk to someone
 HELP - Brings up this page